Stribild can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 - Pain in the stomach area (abdominal pain).

 Stribild is not approved for the treatment of hepatitis B virus (HBV) infection.
-People co-infected with HIV and HBV who stopped taking emtricitabine or tenofovir disoproxil fumarate, which are two anti-HIV medicines included in Stribild, have had severe worsening of their HBV infections.
+If you have both HIV and HBV infection and take Stribild, your HBV infection may get worse (flare up) if you stop taking Stribild.
 The HBV drug adefovir dipivoxil (brand name: Hepsera) should not be taken with Stribild.

 While taking Stribild, it is important to keep all of your appointments with your health care provider.